Google

 • Grit (used for feeding chickens)

-• Cocoa shells (but don’t use these if you have dogs as they are toxic to them).
+• Cocoa shells (but don’t use these if you have dogs as they are toxic to dogs).

 2. Add Copper

-Slugs hate copper, so place a strip of copper around all sides of your vegetables to make it difficult for them to enter.
+Slugs hate copper (it gives them a bit of an electric shock), so place a strip of copper around all sides of your vegetables to make it difficult for them to enter.
+Or sprinkle copper fragments.

 3. Trap Them